Do I Have to Pass My Theory Test Before Learning to Drive?

 Managing these risks effectively involves setting ground rules for your passengers and maintaining a focus on safe driving practices.
 It’s essential to be aware of how your driving style might change with the added weight and dynamics of multiple passengers.
 Additionally, consider starting with a single passenger to gradually build up your confidence before taking on more passengers.
 Learning to manage these factors will contribute to safer driving habits in the future.

-Yes, learner drivers can carry children in the car, but it’s not always advisable.
+Yes, learner drivers can have children in the car, but it’s not always advisable.
 Children can be particularly distracting, even for experienced drivers.
 If you choose to practise driving with children in the car, ensure you comply with all legal requirements regarding child car seats and booster seats.
 It’s important to consider whether having children in the car might detract from your ability to focus on learning to drive.
 Additionally, think about the potential stress and distraction that children might cause, and weigh it against the benefits of practising driving in a variety of real-world scenarios.

 Carrying passengers as a learner driver can be challenging but also beneficial.
 Here are some top tips to help you manage this aspect of your learning experience: